==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 In the prior MYGERMANSHEPHERD PERIODICAL Stress-free vet visits we learned that stress impairs all 12 body systems:

-...and that body systems is a topic so helpful to understand in terms of your dog's health that I was willing to work on an extra Periodical on this very topic for you.
+...and that body systems is a topic so helpful to understand in terms of your dog's health and your own health that I was willing to work on an extra Periodical on this very topic for you.
 This is it.
 A Periodical that is decades ahead of mainstream medicine.

 Once you have truly taken in the information from

 - How to find the right veterinarian (the Periodical before last)

 - How Sickness Interacts with Body Systems (this Periodical)

 Or shorter, we can say, once you understand the Foundation of Health and you agree with the Purpose of Treatment, you will insist to pay for CURE, instead that they make you pay for ever more rounds of palliation or suppression of some symptoms!

 Find out more: Click to save vet cost, training cost, and your nerves!